-19.2 Setting up a VASP calculation
+20.2 Setting up a VASP calculation

-19.2.1 VASP executable
+20.2.1 VASP executable and number of processes (parallelization)

 There needs to be a working VASP installation on the machine where the calculation is run.
 Specify the exact command you would like to execute to run VASP as the Command to execute VASP on the main VASP page in AMSinput.
 For example, set it to mpirun -np 16 vasp, if you use mpirun to launch VASP and would like to parallelize over 16 processes.